gaorachel/gym-finder/README.md

 ### Intro

-An app to show you the places (cafe/pub/restaurant) around a postcode provided by you with a isochrone map based on travel methods (walking/cycling/driving) and time (5/15/30mins).
+An app to show you the places (cafe/pub/restaurant) around a postcode (UK only) provided by you with a isochrone map based on travel methods (walking/cycling/driving) and time (5/15/30mins).

 https://place-finder-rg.vercel.app/